ForrestErickson/PST_Mount/README.md

 ## Project Summary
-* Drawn in FreeCAD.
+* Drawn in FreeCAD and using A2Plus work bench.
 * Drawing for the PST (Personal Solar Telescope) is only from a side view photograph and will not be accurate.
+A part was 3D printed to help with my trial and error fabrication and iterative design.
-* The size of the base is arbitraraly based on a 254 mm (10") disk about 12.5mm (1/2") thick.
-Base set for latude near Maryville TN of 35.5 Degrees.
+* The size of the base is arbitrarily based on a 254 mm (10") disk (Hexagon) about 12.5 mm (1/2") thick.
+Base set for latitude near Maryville TN of 35.5 Degrees.
-* Right Assention Pin is 1/2" (About 25/4 /2 mm).
+* Right Assention Pin is 1/4" (About 25.4 /4 mm).
+* Before the 20240408 solar eclipse I fabricated four of these and got three into the hands of PST users so that they might benifit during the eclipse.

 ## License and Warranty
   **License**: This project and files are dedicated and released to the public domain.
-  **Warranty:** This project and files are designed to kill you and render the earth uninhabitible, however they not guarenteed to do so.
+  **Warranty:** This project and files are designed to kill you and render the earth uninhabitable, however they not guaranteed to do so.